merzlab/QUICK-docs/docs/source/known-issues.rst

  gpu_get2e.cu.getGrad.358: 0x2 (out of memory)

 The above memory allocation errors are observed in CUDA version when the available global memory of the device is insufficient.

 Solution: Use a device with more global memory.
 Also make sure not to execute other codes on the GPU while running QUICK.

 2. Accuracy of gradients on old gaming cards
 ********************************************

-When computing gradients using CUDA/CUDAMPI versions on old gaming cards (eg. from maxwell and kepler microarchitectures), the resulting gradients may be less accurate if one uses the default density matrix cutoff (1.0E-6).
+When computing gradients using CUDA/MPI+CUDA versions on old gaming cards (e.g., from Kepler and Maxwell microarchitectures), the resulting gradients may be less accurate if the default density matrix cutoff (1.0E-6) is used.

 Solution: Tighten the cutoff value to 1.0E-7 or 1.0E-8.

-3. Wrong gradients in CUDAMPI version
+3. Wrong gradients in MPI+CUDA version
-*************************************
+**************************************

-If one launches CUDAMPI version with a number of processes greater than the available GPUs on the system, it is possible to result in wrong gradients on some hardware.
+If one launches MPI+CUDA version with a number of processes greater than the available GPUs on the system, it is possible to result in wrong gradients on some hardware.

-Solution: Always launch CUDAMPI version with a number of processes less than or equal to the available number of GPUs (i.e. mpirun -np N ;where N <= # of GPUs)
+Solution: Always launch the MPI+CUDA version with a number of processes less than or equal to the available number of GPUs (i.e. mpirun -np N ; where N <= # of GPUs)

 *Last updated by Madu Manathunga on 03/03/2022.*